nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 - Configure Nginx for HTTP processing, load balancing, and MultiCluster split clients for this Solution.

-  `Notice that this Solution only uses port 443.`
+  `Notice that this Solution only uses port 443 and terminates TLS.`

   Place the `clusters.conf` file in the /etc/nginx/conf.d folder, and reload Nginx.
 Notice the match block and health check directives are for the cafe.example.com Demo application from Nginx.